 This is a quick and easy condiment that combines mayonnaise, mustard powder, apple cider vinegar, kosher salt, and minced, pickled jalapeño.
 It packs a kick and is a tangy addition to any sandwich.
 It pairs especially well with ham and corned beef (or even roast beef).
 Make sure to let the mixture meld for at least ten minutes before using, to maximize flavor.
 Get our Spicy Mustardaise recipe.

-Visit Chowhound’s St. Patrick’s Day recipes for more beer and food pairing ideas.
+Visit Chowhound’s St. Patrick’s Day headquarters for more Irish food intel and recipe ideas.

 Related Video: How to Pour the Perfect Pint of Guinness from a Can

-— Original article by Caitlin M. O’Shaughnessy was on March 3, 2015; updated article by Amy Sowder on March 2, 2017.
+— Original article by Caitlin M. O’Shaughnessy (2015); updated article by Amy Sowder.